Community Arts and Learning

 Summer Camps and Activities

-Photo Arts Smarts Camps provide summer performing and visual arts opportunities for students of elementary and middle-school age.
+Arts Smarts Camps provide summer performing and visual arts opportunities for students of elementary and middle-school age.
 Visual Arts, Music, and Theater are taught by MU arts education undergraduates and graduates dedicated not only to their arts, but to teaching those arts.
 Each half-day week-long camp is designed to provide young people with the means to actively explore the beauty, diversity, and complexity of our world through the artistic process, generate an appreciation of the arts as a vital force in their lives, and enable them to develop their own creativity and skills through a genuine understanding and practice of the art forms.
 The Arts Smarts Camps are also just plain fun, not to mention the best bargain in the region!
 This past summer, 217 camp spots were filled over the course of two weeks in June, 17% of those by campers on full or partial scholarship.
 For more information contact Barry Kornhauser.

 Click here to read reviews

 “This highly organized, enriching camp gave my daughter a safe, fun environment to learn in and grow through.
 Her excitement over her performance at the end of week was intoxicating and she wished the camp would last all summer long.
 Friends were made, fun was had and confidence was built through this one week program!
 We will definitely be signing up next summer!” - Camper’s Mom

 “Sometimes, it is hard for parents to entertain our kids and make them do something during a long summer break but I am very thankful that Art Smart Camps motivated Alex’ interest in the arts.
 I am sure it will enrich his life.
 Alex loved the teachers who are passionate about teaching young kids art, and also he loves his new friends at the camp.
 He enjoyed every single minute of being at Art Smart Camps.
 Again, I thank you for the great opportunity!!!” - Camper’s Mom